davnn/ParallelNeighbors.jl/README.md

 ## Usage

 As the name implies, `ParallelNeighbors` is all about parallelization of your nearest neighbors searches.
-It provides a simple interface to perform massively-parallel nearest neighbors searches: `knn(Xtrain, Xtest, k, batch_size; metric, convert, algorithm)`.
+It provides a simple interface to perform massively-parallel nearest neighbors searches: `knn(Xtrain, Xtest, k, batch_size; metric, algorithm)`.
 The interface is similar to the one provided by [NearestNeighbors.jl](https://github.com/KristofferC/NearestNeighbors.jl), yielding two vectors containing the indices and distances of the nearest neighbors.

 ```julia
 using ParallelNeighbors